neuroneural/wirehead/wirehead/README.md

 The other files contain utilities for the above files
 - functions : contains networking, interfaces, preprocess and de-preprocessing functions
 - defaults  : contains convenient defaults that are used globally in wirehead. some of these are custom to the arctic cluster used at trends

+To reset the database safely, you should probably only do it manually: